Understanding Nutrition and Making Healthy Food Choices

 Eating a Nutrient Rich Diet

-We have all heard the expression “you are what you eat”, and there is truth to this.
-The foods we choose to put into our bodies directly impact how our bodies perform.
-Proteins are building blocks that help body processes work and build muscle; carbohydrates and fat are used for fuel to make the body function; dietary fats keep your skin and hair healthy and help you absorb certain vitamins from food.
-Good fats are unsaturated (particularly mono-unsaturated) and are found in foods like olive oil.
-Saturated fats are bad fats and should be eaten in small quantities.
-Saturated fats raise LDL (“bad”) cholesterol and increase your risk of heart attack and stroke.
+Fats are used for fuel to make the body function; dietary fats keep your skin and hair healthy and help you absorb certain essential vitamins from food.
+Good fats are unsaturated (particularly mono-unsaturated) and are found in foods like olive oil, fish, nuts, seeds, and avocados.
+In contrast, saturated fats are not as good and should be eaten in smaller quantities.
+Eating too many saturated fats can raise LDL (“bad”) cholesterol, can clog your arteries, and increase your risk of heart attack and stroke.
+They are found in fried foods, butter, meat, some cheeses, and dairy products.

 What to Eat

 When it comes to choosing what to eat, keep it simple.
 Think about eating whole natural foods that are minimally processed.
+Another way of saying it, is try to eat foods with the “fewest steps from farm to table”…meaning foods that aren’t changed very much from when they were growing before you eat them.
 These foods will be the most nutrient-dense.
 These types of foods will leave you feeling full and satisfied.
-No foods are off limits but remember to eat everything in moderation.

-Most of your diet should be filled with fruits, vegetables, whole grains, and lean proteins.
-According to the MyPlate Model (the national dietary guideline that replaced the “food pyramid”), vegetables and fruits should make up ½ of each meal and snack, whole grains ¼ of your plate, and protein ¼ of the plate.
-Vegetables and fruits should be the majority of what you eat because they help clean up your arteries, provide essential vitamins and minerals, and help your body run more efficiently.
-They also help reduce inflammation.
+Most of your diet should be filled with vegetables (particularly green veggies), fruits, whole grains, and lean proteins.
+According to the MyPlate Model (the national dietary guideline that replaced the “food pyramid”), vegetables and fruits should make up ½ (or 50%) of each meal and snack, whole grains ¼ (or 25%) of your plate, and protein ¼ (or 25%) of the plate.

 Here is an example of what a normal day of healthy eating may look like: